OWASP/appsec-agent/README.md

 - Anthropic API key

 ### Step 1: Install Claude Code
-Our agent toolkit is built on top of Claude Agent SDK (v0.1.58).
-And the Claude Agent SDK is built on top of Claude Code.
-So in order to install our toolkit, you would need to start with Claude Code.
+Our agent toolkit is built on top of Claude Agent SDK (v0.1.58), which in turn is built on top of Claude Code.
+To install our toolkit, you need to start with Claude Code.
 You may want to install it in the global user space:

 ```bash
 $ npm install -g @anthropic-ai/claude-code@2.0.58